 Brazilian Cherry Tree Care

 Once established, Brazilian cherry tree care is minimal.
-Because the plant has a deep root system, it can handle periods of drought but prefers some irrigation.
+Since the plant has a deep root system, it can handle periods of drought but prefers some irrigation.
 Water the tree weekly or daily depending upon conditions or if it is in a pot.
 Do not overwater!
 That’s a sure way to kill the tree.
 Once watered, wait until the top 2 inches (5 cm.) of soil are dry before watering again.

-Fertilize at the same time that you are watering with a time release 8-3-9 fertilizer during the growing season.
+Fertilize at the same time that you are watering with a time-release 8-3-9 fertilizer during the growing season.